In Iran today, an American citizen is being held in a death-sentence of a prison cell. For what? For believing in something the State doesn't.

 At this point, I fear that my dear Christian reader is aghast regarding this post as I am speaking openly about that most taboo and controversial topic of…fasting.
 (Gasp!)
 Fear not.
 I am neither holier-than-thou nor an unholy lightning rod.

-esus speaks as if we’re all fasting regularly (cf. Matthew 6:17) and exhorts us not to take pride in our obedience.
+Jesus speaks as if we’re all fasting regularly (cf. Matthew 6:17) and exhorts us not to take pride in our obedience.
 Trust me, I’d actually prefer to hide out in my prayer closet right now.

 Bottom line: I’m just being real…and using this setting as a vehicle for what I really want to share.